 All workers are entitled to paid bereavement leave after being employed by the same employer for six months.
-Collective agreements generally have bereavement leave available from the start of employment.

 The amount of leave you are entitled to must be recorded in your employment agreement.

 Bereavement leave entitlements

 The following table shows the minimum entitlements for bereavement leave.
 Check your employment agreement to find out exactly what you are entitled to.